knokko/vk-boiler/docs/methods.md

 after `vkCmdCopyImageToBuffer(...)` to read the contents of a `VkImage`.
 I find this very convenient for debugging.

+There is also `encodeBufferedIntoRangeRGBA` and `decodeBufferedImageFromRangeRGBA`, which use a `MappedVkbBufferRange` instead of a `MappedVkbBuffer` and offset.

 ## Commands
 Pretty much any Vulkan application needs command buffers, but using them can be quite verbose.
 The following features are provided to get rid of